chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 While setting up a file share is the quickest way to get started, you may find you outgrow it quite quickly.
 Fortunately migration to another repository is very simple.

 ### Exercise 3D: Set Up An SCCM Distribution Point As A Chocolatey Source
+> Not recommended for most organizational use cases.
+Please look to set up Artifactory, Nexus, or ProGet as they are much more robust (and two do can be used without cost).

 We won't go into how to set up a distribution point, as you have places to learn how to set those up.
 To enable a distribution point, you are going to add a file share to it.
 Follow the previous exercise.

 ## Exercise 3: Add Packages To The Repository
 1. Now we need to get the packages we have in `c:\choco-setup\packages` to the package repository.
 With Chocolatey.Server, we can cheat a little and simply copy the nupkg files to `$env:ChocolateyToolsLocation\Chocolatey.Server\App_Data\Packages`.
 1. If we are using a different repository, we just need to run `choco push <nupkg_path> -s http://<url_to_api> -k <apikey>`